zerynth/docs/docs/gettingstarted/Getting Started.md

 ![welcome to zerynth screen](https://raw.githubusercontent.com/zerynth/docs/test/docs/images/welcome%20to%20zerynth.jpg)

-Note
+!!! note
 	To read all the agreement conditions, you can click on provided links

 Then, after accepting the agreement conditions, you can choose between two options to complete the installation: online and offline.